 In addition, we will charge you for any third party expenses we incur on your behalf.
 These are known as disbursements, and include items such as travel and accommodation expenses and barrister’s fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Barrister’s fees typically range between £750 to £5,000 plus VAT per day (depending on experience of the advocate) for attending an employment tribunal hearing (including preparation).
+Barrister’s fees typically range between £750 to £5,000 plus VAT at 20% per day (depending on experience of the advocate) for attending an employment tribunal hearing (including preparation).

 The fees set out above cover all of the work in relation to the following key stages of a claim: